kernelkit/infix/doc/networking.md

 #### Forwarding of IEEE Reserved Group Addresses

 Addresses in range `01:80:C2:00:00:0X` are used by various bridge signaling protocols, and are not forwarded by default.
-Still, it can be useful to let the bridge forward such packets transparently in specific use cases.
-Infix supports enabling forwarding of individual reserved addresses (per bridge), by specifying the protocol name or the last address *nibble* as a value `0..15`.
+Still, it is sometimes useful to let the bridge forward such packets, and Infix supports this by specifying protocol names or the last address *nibble* as decimal value `0..15`.

 ```
 admin@example:/config/> edit interface br0 bridge